-- Scammers may want you to pay only by cashier’s check or wire transfer.
+- Scammers may want you to pay only by cashier’s check, wire transfer, or a mobile payment app.
 Scammers like you to pay this way because it’s hard to get your money back.

 Scammers come up with different stories to pressure you into paying them.
 Knowing some of their come-ons can help you avoid them.

-- What scammers say: They’re housing counselors, they're lawyers, they represent a law firm, or they’re from the government.
+- They say they are: housing counselors or lawyers — or that they represent a law firm or they’re from the government.
 The scammers say they’ll handle all the details of a deal with your lender to lower your mortgage payments or save your home from foreclosure.
 They’ll typically tell you not to contact your lender, lawyer, housing counselor, or credit counselor.
 They may tell you to make your mortgage payments directly to them — rather than to your lender — or to transfer your property deed to them.

 - The scammer takes your money and never makes payments to your lender, so your loan goes into default.

 - The scammer stops returning your calls and takes off with your money.
-If you hire someone who says they’re a lawyer, make sure the lawyer is licensed in your state and reputable.
+If you hire someone who says they’re a lawyer, make sure they are licensed as a lawyer in your state and are reputable.
 Just because a lawyer works for the company doesn’t mean the company can charge you an upfront fee or that it’s legitimate.

-- What scammers say: They’re mortgage loan “auditors,” or “foreclosure prevention auditors,” lawyers, or other experts.
+- They say they are: mortgage loan “auditors,” or “foreclosure prevention auditors,” lawyers, or other experts.
 They’ll review your mortgage documents to see if your lender complied with the law.
 They say the audit can help you avoid foreclosure, speed the loan modification process, lower the amount you owe, or even cancel your loan.